FernandoBatoni/viamaker-challenge-web/README.md

 ## 🧑‍💻 Technologies

 Technologies used include:

-  Vite (Framework);
+- Vite (Framework)
-  React + Typescript;
+- React + Typescript
-  Tailwind for classes, with PostCSS and Less;
+- Tailwind for classes, with PostCSS and Less
-  Bun / Yarn for package managment
+- Bun / Yarn for package management